 Do I need an appointment to visit Special Collections and Archives?

-Yes.
-The Archives is open by appointment only Tuesday-Friday from 10am-4pm and Wednesday evenings until 8pm.
-Research Appointments must be scheduled one week in advance of visit.
+No, but we strongly recommend making an appointment.
+The Archives is open Tuesday-Friday from 10am-4pm and Wednesday evenings until 8pm.
+Wednesday appointments are not available during semester breaks or summer term.
+Research Appointments must be scheduled two or more business days in advance of visit.
+If the reading room is at its maximum capacity for social distancing during COVID-19, walk-in researchers will need to schedule an appointment or visit again later.
 If you are considering a visit, please contact us with any questions you may have.
-Wednesday appointments are not available during semester breaks or summer term.

 Can I borrow material from Special Collections and Archives?

 We encourage researchers to use our materials, but we also must preserve them for future scholars as well.
 Therefore, materials in Special Collections and Archives are not available for borrowing.
 Materials in the collections may be used in the reading room of Special Collections and Archives during our open hours.

 What is the locker policy?

 After you sign in at the reading room, you will need to check all of your belongings into an available locker.
 We have lockers with locks available near the reading room on the fourth floor.
 You may keep loose paper, pencils, laptop computers, and research notes with you.
 Please be advised that for security of our collections, any material brought into the reading room is subject to search prior to leaving the Archives reading room.

 How can I get a copy of a photograph from Special Collections and Archives?

 Can I use my digital camera or scanner in Special Collections and Archives?